 “If a vajacial includes the use of lightening or whitening creams, these can be an irritant to the vulva,” says Dr. Millheiser.
 “The vulva is very prone to allergic reactions from products because it’s not as tough as the skin on our face, which leaves it more susceptible to contact dermatitis — a skin rash caused by irritants.
 Plus, many of these products have not been tested.”

-It’s completely reasonable and normal for women to want to feel confident about their vulva, though.
+It’s completely reasonable and normal for to want to feel confident about your vulva, though.

 “The vulva is prone to lumps, bumps, and changes,” says Dr. Millheiser.
 “I understand that women want to feel good about this area, but vajacials aren’t the way to go about it.”
 Not to mention, they can be an expensive endeavor.